-There are 26 different widget groups in Gig Performer (A-Z); to quickly assign all the widgets to the widget group "N", select all the widgets and then press the keyboard key N while holding the Alt key (or Option on Mac).
+There are 26 different widget groups available in each rackspace (A-Z); to quickly assign all the widgets to the widget group "N", select all the widgets and then press the keyboard key N while holding the Alt key (or Option on Mac).
 Alternatively, you can of course set the widget group for each widget in the Widget Properties inspector separately.
 If you move the black slider (or any other widget in this group) you'll notice how the widgets' values change:

 Note: we inverted values for the Plastic Blue Knob but you can select a different curve for each widget in a group to scale their values (see this chapter for more information).

 Because all three widgets are assigned to the same group, they will all move together.
 When the green knob widget is turned up, it will, as expected, cause the volume of the flanging effect to increase, but turning up the blue knob widget will do the opposite because it is set to reverse value: it will cause the volume of the chorus effect to decrease, and vice versa.

 As a result, when you move the horizontal slider from left to right, you'll hear the chorusing effect crossfade into the flanging effect, and vice versa.